STARS-Design-Track-2025/nebula-iii/docs/team_04/README.md

 # NEBULA III - Project Documentation

-## Team 04 - [ADRIAN]
+## Team 04 - ADRIAN
-* **Peer Mentor:** [Adrian Buczkowski]
+* **Peer Mentor:** Adrian Buczkowski
-* [Omar Habli]
+* Omar Habli
-* [Jeff Liu]
+* Jeff Liu
-* [Owen Yao]
+* Owen Yao
-* [Darren Huang]
+* Darren Huang
-* [Ethan Peyton]
+* Ethan Peyton

 ## Project Overview
-Describe what your project is in 2-3 sentences.
-Do NOT mention functionality details, you will add those in the *Functionality Description and Testing* section.
-Our project is a graphing calculator that is powered by a CPU.
+Our project is a single-cycle RISC-V CPU for a graphing calculator.
 The user types in an equation using the keypad and the graph of the equation will be displayed.

 ## Pin Layout
-Note that on the final chip, there are 38 GPIO pins of which you have access to 34.
 The first number represents the GPIO on the physical chip, while the second number (in brackets) represents the number in your Verilog code.
 For each pin, mention if it is an input, output, or both and describe the pin function.
+Note that on the final chip, there are 38 GPIO pins of which you have access to 34.

 * **Pin 00 [00]** - Not Used
 * **Pin 01 [--]** - NOT ALLOWED